top of page

 9. Fill each tart with the cold apple mixture and press with a small spoon so they are nicely packed with the apples.

-11. I cut a small apple shape out for a steam hole but a small cut will suffice.
+11. I cut a small round shape out for a steam hole but a small cut will suffice.

 12. With milk or egg wash brush the top of the pie and the bottom of the lid - then place a lid on top of each pie and press down to seal.